jessebuckmann/sample_preparation_module/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/Installation_guide.md

 It is important to watch where you install your packages.
 When you open the file in IDE and run it, you do that using some version of Python.
 If you have only one version of Python in the system, that's the easiest variant, all packages you install will be pinned to this Python version.
 But if you have multiple versions, the packages you install in one Python version won't be available in another.
 Why so?
 When installing packages, Python uses special module called pip.
 With each version of Python comes it's own pip module.
 And each pip module installs packages only for it's own version of Python.
 That's why if you install package in Python 3.6, you won't be able to use it in Python 3.7.
 Well, technically you probably can by finding in file system all the files of the package and copying them to the folder of another python version and doing something else, but that's a hassle, so we won't consider that.

 The possible problem is that when you install Anaconda, it installs its own Python version with it.
 And you need to ensure that you install packages to the same Python version, which you will use in your IDE to run the python file.
 This can be easily done by typing command **pip -V** in the terminal, which gives you the full path to your pip module so you can see to which Python version you will install packages with it.

+A list of known bugs can be found [here](/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/Programs/Bugs.md).

+If you really get stuck, you can ask for Ravi's laptop where everything is installed and working.
+This is only a last resort though.